 - Required dates for notification and claim filing were not met.

-- The employer believes the injured worker was using illegal substances which impaired his actions and caused the injury.
+- The employer believes the injured worker was using illegal substances, which impaired his actions and caused the injury.

 Prompt consultation with a workers’ compensation attorney helps prevent oversights that may result in claim denial.

-If your claim is denied, it doesn’t necessarily mean the end of your case.
+If your workers’ comp claim is denied, it doesn’t necessarily mean the end of your case.
 If your employer submitted a claim, which was denied, you have three years from the date your injury occurred to file a claim with the state Bureau of Workers’ Compensation.

 If filing on your own, it’s essential to seek the assistance of a Wilkes-Barre lawyer who specializes in workers’ compensation.
 Remember, our attorneys work on a contingency basis, so there is no fee unless we obtain your benefits.